SHEEP AND LAMBS

 practices described here are subsidised by public money.

 Because of the subsidies, there was an astonishing 500% increase in the number of

 sheep livestock in the UK during the 20th

 century (UK Data Archive, 2007-2008.
 Study

 6363: Sustainability of Hill Farming.
 Retrieved October 31, 2012 –

 It was back in the 15th and 16th

 England's gold mine.
 Grazing sheep became a normal part of the

-landscape, which continues to the present day.
+landscape, and this has more or less continued to the present day.
 Until just a year or two

 ago, the UK had the